 You might also be interested in:

-Emer Delaney BSc (Hons), RDhas an honours degree in Human Nutrition and Dietetics from the University of Ulster.
+Emer Delaney BSc (Hons), RD has an honours degree in Human Nutrition and Dietetics from the University of Ulster.
 She has worked as a dietitian in some of London's top teaching hospitals and is currently based in Chelsea.
 This article was last reviewed on 22nd January 2020 by nutritional therapist Kerry Torrens.
 A registered Nutritional Therapist, Kerry is a member of the Royal Society of Medicine, Complementary and Natural Healthcare Council, and the British Association for Applied Nutrition and Nutritional Therapy (BANT).

 All health content on bbcgoodfood.com is provided for general information only, and should not be treated as a substitute for the medical advice of your own doctor or any other health care professional.
 If you have any concerns about your general health, you should contact your local health care provider.
 See our website terms and conditions for more information.